 When you go to open a bank account on the high street, you should take some documentation with you.
 Most banks ask you to bring:

-- a letter from the relevant admissions office or Faculty Registry office saying you are enrolled
+- a bank letter from your Registry Office saying you are enrolled

 - your Student ID card